sgwood63/VisualizeSamples/README.md

 In source: js/VisualizeCascadingTree.js

-VisualizeCascadingTree presents a hierarchical tree of values, based on the popular Javascript Fancytree control https://github.com/mar10/fancytree and visualize.js.
+VisualizeCascadingTree presents a hierarchical tree of values, based on the popular Fancytree JavaScript control https://github.com/mar10/fancytree and visualize.js.
 Fancytree samples are here: http://wwwendt.de/tech/fancytree/demo/index.html

 It is a reusable component to use in your own web application.
 There are many extension points you can use to customize the look and feel and interactivity to meet your requirements.